 The Smithsonian National Portrait Gallery is currently celebrating American women with a federally-funded exhibit including racist eugenicist Margaret Sanger, our own Adolf Hitler.
 Sanger believed the purpose of birth control was to breed a master race.
 She defined those she considered unfit as "human weeds" who "clog up the path."
 The liberal elitist described charity as "cruel" because it perpetuated the unfit and wanted to create camps to isolate the weeds from the flowers in the human garden.
 To celebrate this woman's life is like putting up a shrine to Hitler and the Third Reich in the Capitol Rotunda.

-American Life League has developed a seven-minute video outing Margaret Sanger as the racist she was and calling for the National Portrait Gallery to remove her from the exhibit.
+American Life League has developed a video series outing Margaret Sanger as the racist she was and calling for the National Portrait Gallery to remove her from the exhibit.
 One quote alone is sufficient to justify her removal.
 In 1932 Sanger Called for a population conference to outline her plan for peace.
 The primary objective of the conference would be "to apply a stern and rigid policy of sterilization and segregation to that grade of population whose progeny is already tainted, to give certain disgenic groups in our population their choice of segregation or sterilization and to apportion farmlands and homelands for these segregated persons where they would be taught to work under competent instructors for the period of their entire lives."

 Is Margaret Sanger with her racist and fascist ideals really a woman to celebrate in the "land of the free and the home of the brave."
 Watch the ALL video and contact the Smithsonian (www.npg.si.edu) to demand removal of Sanger from the exhibit.